yiwen99/expoDecayMod/README.md

 Load the matrix package from the GUI or with the command library.

 Type library(help="expoDecayMod") in R console to list the functions and data sets for the package.
-For more information on any of these, use ?(function_name).
+For more information on any of these, use ?exp_decay_mod.
 Use the example(function_name) for illustrations of usage.

 ## Reference
 Keown-Stoneman, C., Horrocks, J., & Darlington, G. (2018).
 Exponential decay for binary time-varying covariates in Cox models.
 Statistics in medicine, 37(5), 776–788.